Mobilisation Recovery Group – People at the Centre

-The Cabinet Secretary invited the ALLIANCE as a member of the Mobilisation Recovery Group (this link will take you away from our website), to lead engagement work with people in Scotland to ensure there is a wide person centred focus from the outset of remobilisation efforts and, from the perspective of people who access support and services, that the voice of lived experience is heard.
+The Cabinet Secretary invited the ALLIANCE as a member of the Mobilisation Recovery Group, to lead engagement work with people in Scotland to ensure there is a wide person centred focus from the outset of remobilisation efforts and, from the perspective of people who access support and services, that the voice of lived experience is heard.

 To achieve this the ALLIANCE designed the People at the Centre Engagement Programme to inform short and longer term reform of the health and care support system, following the COVID-19 pandemic outbreak in Scotland.